 The most obvious difference between the ‘retail model’ and spare parts inventory management is that with spare parts you will deliberately stock items that you don’t want to use.
 These are the insurance spares that companies must hold, literally, just in case.

-In a retailer model, they don’t want items sitting on the shelves, unsold, for long periods; they want turnover.
+In a retail model, they don’t want items sitting on the shelves, unsold, for long periods; they want turnover.

 When people suggest that the way to reduce spare parts inventory is to remove all items that haven’t moved for two to three years, they are applying the ‘retail model’ logic without understanding the dynamics of spare parts inventory and why it is held.

 2. Items of small value can be critically important